-OPERATIONS
+HUMAN ASPECT OPERATIONS

-Navigation
+People make mistakes Navigation

 Cargo operations

+Mooring

-Mooring Engineering
+Engineering

+Table 5.
+People make mistakes

 The real problem in safety-critical industries like seafaring is that some mistakes have such serious consequences that they need to be caught before they have a chance to develop into disasters.
 Most of the time, seafarers catch their own (and each other's) mistakes quite successfully.
 However, sometimes they don't and because of the nature of what they do, the results can be very serious.
 It is widely reported that human error continues to be responsible for most maritime and offshore casualties.
 What is the nature of people's mistakes?